kiacoin/kia-api/README.md

 And decrypted (with the same password, of course):

 ```
-const restoredPhrase = Waves.Seed.decryptSeedPhrase(encrypted, password);
+const restoredPhrase = KIA.Seed.decryptSeedPhrase(encrypted, password);

 console.log(restoredPhrase); // 'hole law front bottom then mobile fabric under horse drink other member work twenty boss'
 ```

-Being called with a wrong password `Waves.Seed.decryptSeedPhrase()` throws an exception.
+Being called with a wrong password `KIA.Seed.decryptSeedPhrase()` throws an exception.

 You also can create a `Seed` object from an existing seed:

 ```
-const anotherSeed = Waves.Seed.fromExistingPhrase('a seed which was backed up some time ago');
+const anotherSeed = KIA.Seed.fromExistingPhrase('a seed which was backed up some time ago');

 console.log(seed.phrase); // 'a seed which was backed up some time ago'
 console.log(seed.address); // '3N3dy1P8Dccup5WnYsrC6VmaGHF6wMxdLn4'